podestplatz/FreeCAD-blog/posts/dev-logs.rst

   :format: html

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**August 4th:** For most of the time mostly I was on a bug hunt which resulted in not storing the path to the temporary working directory in a `tempfile.TemporaryDirectory` object, rather I store the path to it in a file in the temporary directory of the system.
+This switch was done in `commit f8b0fc9`_.

+Then the second commit for the day, `commit ee46345`_ implements the "close-without-saving" dialog's behavior how I like it.
+Previously the dialog did not close after the file was saved and thus prevented the whole plugin from closing.

 **August 3rd:** Today not that much code was put out.